oliviaradcliffe/SliceTrack-SAM/README.md

 ![SliceTrack-SAM Methodology](./docs/sliceTrack-sam_arch_prompt.png)

 ## Dataset
-The dataset used to validate our method is the MicroSegNet data: Micro ultrasound prostate images.
+The dataset used to validate our method is the [MicroSegNet](https://github.com/mirthAI/MicroSegNet) data: Micro ultrasound prostate images which can be found [here](https://zenodo.org/records/10475293).
 The data splits can be found in ./data.

 ## Results
 #### Our results can be replicated using the following statements.